-Pregnancy inherently involves a certain level of stress, especially if it is the first one for a woman.
-The new mother-to-be will be experiencing new physical sensations that are often unpleasant.
-Morning sickness can derail her daily routine, and she might be missing out on some of her favorite foods for nearly a year.
+Pregnancy inherently involves a certain level of stress, whether it is a first pregnancy or an experienced mother.
+While pregnancy has many joyful aspects, there are some that rather unpleasant.
+Morning sickness can derail her daily routine, and she will often feel tired or have headaches.
 She may be worried about exercising too much or too little, and there is always the constant anxiety surrounding the question of whether or not the baby will be healthy when it is born.

 If you work with expecting women on a regular basis, here are a few ways you can help reduce stress for them.

-While many women hold to the idea that they can do it all, it’s important to remind pregnant women that they shouldn’t do it all.
+While many women can do it all, it’s important to remind pregnant women that they shouldn’t do it all.
 After all, it’s not just them anymore; the baby has certain needs and the woman’s body may not be as physically capable of handling everything she did before.

 Remind your pregnant patients that they need to rest often.
-They should cut back on housework and take more time to simply sit and do nothing.
+They should cut back on housework and take more time to simply sit and do something relaxing like reading, watching TV, or knitting.
 Their body is working overtime by building a baby, so even though it feels like they aren’t doing anything, there are mechanisms at work and burning a ton of calories.
 Doing more physical movement than necessary may delete them too soon of energy.

 The infamous pregnancy cravings are a real phenomenon, and generally, it’s ok to indulge them occasionally.
 However, care should be taken to limit the intake of junk or fast food, since these offer limited nutrition.
 Instead, a balanced diet rich in omega-3 fatty acids should be used.
 The omega-3s will help with mood, especially as hormonal changes during pregnancy can lead to depression.
 These women should also stay hydrated by drinking plain water throughout the day.
 This will limit headaches, which could contribute to stress.